idpass/idpass-lite/README.md

 idpass_lite_saveToBitmap(context, idcard, idcard_len, "qrcode_id.bmp");
 ```

-Please refer to the [API Reference](https://github.com/idpass/idpass-lite/wiki/API-Reference) for all the available methods provided by this library.
+Refer to the [API Reference](https://github.com/idpass/idpass-lite/wiki/API-Reference) for all the available methods provided by this library.

 ## Open source dependencies